Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 After Jack's Planet-wide announcement, any and all of his story-related interactions with the player drops his trollish tone and he constantly brings up Angel's death one way or another.
 In his own sick way, he did love his daughter and he's both sad and pissed at the fact that you took her away.

-One of Michail Mamaril's lines when he gives you a gun is "I don't need this anymore".
+One of Michael Mamaril's lines when he gives you a gun is "I don't need this anymore".

 Specifically, Claptrap wants you to send party invitations to Moxxi, Scooter, and Marcus.
 All three people reject the invitations, ranging between "Sorry, I want to come along, but I can't" and "Hahahahaha...no."
-After Claptrap sees it's just you and him, he meekly attempts to start the party anyway and you have to sit there for two minutes as Claptrap sadly tries to make the party more interesting; he first has you turn on the radio for some music, he then offers you pizza and apologizes that it is cold, then he tries to blow into a noise maker, not realizing he has no lungs, so he asks you to do it.
+After Claptrap sees it's just you and him, he meekly attempts to start the party anyway and you have to sit there for two minutes as Claptrap sadly tries to make the party more interesting; he first has you turn on the radio for some music, he then offers you pizza - of which he ordered about 8 boxes - and apologizes that it is cold, then he tries to blow into a noise maker, not realizing he has no lungs, so he asks you to do it.
 After the two minutes are up, Claptrap weakly thanks you for coming to the party, even if you were the only one that showed up.

 But, hey, at least YOU were there, and he still sounds excited and happy after you Turn In the quest, so it means he was just unsure how to feel at the end of the party, but then realized you, HIS MINION, were there for him!